briansmith337/zulip/templates/zerver/help/moderating-open-organizations.md

 ## Prevention

-Zulip has many features designed to simplify moderation:
+Axxess has many features designed to simplify moderation:

 * [Disallow disposable email addresses](/help/allow-anyone-to-join-without-an-invitation)
   or [require users to log in via GitHub or GitLab](/help/configure-authentication-methods).